shallg19/GabeShall-CIS455-HashChainAssignment/README.md

 ## Merkle Hash Tree for File Integrity

-This project implements a Merkle Hash Tree using SHA1 to verify the integrity of files.
+This merkle_tree.py file implements a Merkle Hash Tree using SHA1 to verify the integrity of files.
 The program takes multiple files as input, computes the hash for each file, and combines them in a tree structure to produce a single Top Hash.

 ## How It Works